kpowkitty/fy/README.md

 ![alt text](https://github.com/kpowkitty/fy/blob/main/res/gwc-ai4financialgood-logo.png?raw=true)

 Girls Who Code at OCC: AI4FinancialGood Challenge Project.
+We are a female only team from Orange Coast College, actively working within our community to support, uplift and drive other women towards success!

 # AI4FINANCIALGOOD